VAPAI-Studio/picta-serverless/docs/conventions.md

 ## 6. Testing

-- **Unit Tests:** Automated tests are located in the `tests/` directory and should be run using `python -m unittest discover`.
-Add new tests for new functionality or bug fixes.
+- **Unit Tests:** Unit tests are not currently available in this project.
 - **Local Environment:** Use `docker-compose up` for local end-to-end testing.
 This requires a correctly configured Docker environment with NVIDIA GPU support.

 ## 7. Dependencies